 About the President

-When the COVID-19 pandemic took root in New Orleans in March 2020, President Tetlow ensured the general safety of the Loyola community and a smooth transition to online and hybrid operations with minimal impact to finances.
+Under her leadership, Loyola successfully completed a turnaround after the most challenging period in its financial history.
+And when the COVID-19 pandemic took root in New Orleans in March 2020, she ensured the general safety of the Loyola community and a smooth transition to online and hybrid operations with minimal impact to finances.

-Prior to joining Loyola, President Tetlow served as senior vice president and chief of staff as well as the Felder-Fayard Professor of Law at Tulane University, where she was a key strategic adviser to President Michael Fitts.
-As a law professor, President Tetlow’s research helped persuade the Department of Justice to reimagine its regulation of constitutional policing.
-She also directed Tulane’s Domestic Violence Law Clinic for which she raised millions of dollars in federal grant funds.
+Prior to joining Loyola, Tetlow served as the Felder-Fayard Professor of Law at Tulane University, where she was also senior vice president and a key strategic adviser to President Michael Fitts.
+As a law professor, her research helped persuade the Department of Justice to reimagine its regulation of constitutional policing.
+She also directed Tulane’s Domestic Violence Law Clinic, for which she raised millions of dollars in federal grant funds.

 Before her career in academia, she was an associate at Phelps Dunbar, litigating complex commercial transactions.
 She also served as an assistant United States attorney, prosecuting cases involving everything from violent crime to fraud.